-As a bootstrapped company trying to make our forays into a mature market, there is one major trait that we have that our competitors can never encroach and that is that we are a start-up, having only been in existence for 7 months.
+As a bootstrapped company trying to make our forays into a mature market, there is one major trait that we have that our competitors can never encroach and that is that we are a growth stage business, having only been in existence for 9 years, we’re still very much in our infancy, yet grown from 8 to 20 staff members in the last 9 months.
 However, is this a good thing that we should be exclaiming from the roof tops or does it have a negative connotation that we should surreptitiously conceal?
-Well, here are some of the reasons for why it is a huge advantage to work with a start-up like ourselves as well as some of the common objections that we have seen since our inception.
+Well, here are some of the reasons for why it is a huge advantage to work with a start up or growth stage business like ourselves as well as some of the common objections that we have seen since our inception.

-Enthusiasm: Start-ups are typically founded by individuals who are experts in their field.
-Start-ups are also hugely conscious that referrals and testimonials are their key to success.
-The best way of ensuring the referrals is to go the extra mile and this is exactly what any self-respecting start-up will do.
+Enthusiasm: Start-ups and young growing businesses are typically founded by individuals who are experts in their field.
+They are also hugely conscious that referrals and testimonials are their key to success.
+The best way of ensuring the referrals is to go the extra mile and this is exactly what any self-respecting young business will do.
 Combine expertise with boundless desire to excel and you have a fantastic offering.
 Take us for example, for our first client we analysed over £12 million of spend data and made recommendations on tender strategies at no additional cost, simply because we wanted to exceed all expectations.
-The attitude of start-up isn’t just “can do”; it is “will do”.
+The attitude of newly established businesses isn’t just “can do”; it is “will do”.
 This positive mentally can be very contagious and is hugely refreshing in a market that has gone a bit flat.

-Flexibility: Market feedback is important to all companies, but none more so than for start-ups.
-In combination with the willingness, start-ups can act on requests, suggestions and continuous improvements on almost a daily basis.
+Flexibility: Market feedback is important to all companies, but none more so than for young businesses.
+In combination with the willingness, start-ups and growth stage businesses can act on requests, suggestions and continuous improvements on almost a daily basis.
 The number of times we have encountered a company who is unhappy with their provider as they have failed for the nth time to listen to their request.
-A start-up feels ashamed even when a client has to make a request for the first time, “doh, why didn’t I think of that already – I’ll get it done tomorrow!”.
-We use start-ups ourselves for many of our requirements and on occasion it is almost like they read our mind as we think about a feature, “wouldn’t it be nice if it did so-and-so” and later that week there it is!
+A growing business feels ashamed even when a client has to make a request for the first time, “doh, why didn’t I think of that already – I’ll get it done tomorrow!”.
+We use start-ups and other newly established companies ourselves for many of our requirements and on occasion, it is almost like they read our mind as we think about a feature, “wouldn’t it be nice if it did so-and-so” and later that week there it is!

 Accessibility: If you were to call our switchboard phone number, you will be answered by one of the founders, equipped with the in-depth knowledge of our company, our clients, our software and our expertise.
 If you are the client phoning our switchboard, then we’ll know you very well indeed!
 How many times have you called a company switchboard and not even been put through to someone, even if you have a serious issue?
 If your internet fails, for example, it could take hours to get through to someone who can help.
 With the majority of companies, if you send an e-mail after 5pm it won’t be looked at until 9am the following day, at which point it is buried in a list of a hundred other e-mails.
-Send a start-up an e-mail, you’ll likely have a response within 20 minutes, even at 9 o’clock at night.
-Again, these kind of free service levels are frequently overlooked but they really do add value.
+Send an e-mail to a growth stage or start-up, you’ll likely have a response within 20 minutes, even at 9 o’clock at night.
+Again, these kinds of free service levels are frequently overlooked but they really do add value.

-Innovation: Start-ups are not content with the status quo.
-Start-ups wish to grow their products and services, to innovate and to expand into new markets.
-By working with a start-up that has such raw energy and drive, a client can feed from it and use it to their advantage.
+Innovation: Young and innovative businesses are not content with the status quo.
+Companies like ours wish to grow their products and services, to innovate and to expand into new markets.
+By working with a company in its infancy that has such raw energy and drive, a client can feed from it and use it to their advantage.
 Help influence the creation of products that will set you apart from your competitors.
 Use their services to enthuse and educate your employees.
-Start-ups have an eye for an opportunity and they will not hesitate to make suggestions to their clients for improvements to their way of working.
+Young businesses have an eye for an opportunity and they will not hesitate to make suggestions to their clients for improvements to their way of working.
 After all, it is in the interest of the start-up that their clients are growing in the right direction as well and so expect a symbiotic relationship that you may not get elsewhere.

 Financial risk: Certainly there is a risk that a start-up can decide the pull the plug at a moment’s notice and so it is wise to have mitigation plans in place.
-However in reality start-ups are more in control of their budgets than many large companies.
+However in reality by the time a start-up reaches its growth stage they are more in control of their budgets than many large companies.
 For example we know our balance sheets implicitly and we don’t have long-term costly expenditures like employees, leases, supply contracts and so on that would drag us into the red when quiet periods occur.
 In fact we can exist on a shoestring so that any money that comes in from our clients is largely re-invested into our software to benefit our clients further.

-I hope that this has provided some insight into the perspective of a start-up and the challenges we encounter and how we actually think they can be positives.
-I suppose from the tone I have adopted for this article I have answered my own question posed at the beginning: being a start-up is something to be proud of.
+I hope that this has provided some insight into the perspective of a start-up and growth stage company and the challenges we encounter and how we actually think they can be positives.
+I suppose from the tone I have adopted for this article I have answered my own question posed at the beginning: being a start-up is something to be proud of, especially when you’ve reached the growth stage.
 I have encountered companies that advertise their ‘US office’ which is little more than a dedicated mobile phone sitting on the bosses desk in the UK, all for the appearance if seeming bigger than they are!
 Being labelled as a start-up is a privilege with a perishable timescale, so make the most of it whilst you can.
 Who knows, that start-up you partner with could even become the next Google!